-1. Children.
 Children are the first and most important aspect to consider during a divorce.
-Tennessee laws will work in the best interest of the child, but this cannot take away the emotional turmoil that may occur.
+Tennessee divorce laws work in the best interest of the child, but this does not take away the emotional turmoil that may occur.

 New legislation makes it mandatory for courts to try to maximize the child(ren)’s time with each parent.
-The number of days each parent spends with the child(ren) is important for many reasons, including the calculation of child support and the possible future relocation of one parent.
+The number of days each parent spends with the child(ren) is important for various reasons, including child support and the possible future relocation of one parent.

 - What school will the child attend after the divorce?